Student visa (MVV) and residence permit (VVR)

 Leiden University will be required to inform the IND if you discontinue your studies, terminate your registration as a student of Leiden University, or if you no longer have sufficient funds to cover your living costs.
 This may result in the IND cancelling your visa/residence permit.

-Due to immigration legislation and the Code of Conduct governing International Students in Higher Education Leiden University will be required to cancel your residence permit if you obtain study results of less than 50% per year (with the exception of insufficient study progress resulting from exceptional circumstances as specified in whw WHW 7.51).
+Due to immigration legislation and the Code of Conduct governing International Students in Higher Education Leiden University will be required to cancel your residence permit if you obtain less than 50% of the required academic credits (ECTS) per year (with the exception of insufficient study progress resulting from exceptional circumstances as specified in WHW 7.51).

 To fight the worldwide spread of tuberculosis, some non-EU/EEA citizens staying in the Netherlands for three months or longer must be tested for tuberculosis.
 This means that in order to obtain your residence permit you may be required to undergo a tuberculosis examination and, if necessary, treatment for tuberculosis.